pyrrhamide/mission-website/content/en/post/2021-04-26-further-modifications-volume-2/index.md

 Alright, that's fine, the subdomain is new, I'll give it some time to do its thing and reach the entire World Wide Web!
 Well, it got worse: it became a daily occurrence and got to the point where I could not browse any other `*.rbind.io` subdomains.

-I'm based in Paris, the website depends on the Cloudfare Frankfurt server, so I thought I'd whip out my trusty VPN and try other European locations.
+I'm based in Paris, the website depends on the Cloudflare Frankfurt server, so I thought I'd whip out my trusty VPN and try other European locations.
 No luck.
 The United States of America?
 Yes luck.
 Urgh.

 The issue appears to be European-centric.
 I sent a [report](https://github.com/rbind/support/issues/789#issuecomment-827488131) to let the kind people of RStudio know what's up, I'll see how it goes from here!